igrell/PolyominoSolver/README.md

 Given a "building set" of polyominos and a universe polyomino, program outputs whether it is possible to build the universe polyomino with polyominos from the building set.

+## Requirements
+A working `ghc` compiler: https://www.haskell.org/ghc/ or any online Haskell compiler.

 ## Usage
 ### Compile Main
 ` ghc Main.hs `